 Scientific Foundations:

 Differential equations are rooted in calculus, specifically the concepts of derivatives and integrals.
-The derivative represents the instantaneous rate of change of a function, while the integral represents the accumulation of that change over an interval.
-Differential equations leverage these concepts to model dynamic systems, where quantities change over time or space.
+This leads to the derivative represents the instantaneous rate of change of a function, while the integral represents the accumulation of that change over an interval.
+Differential equations apply these concepts to model dynamic systems, where quantities change over time or space The details matter here..

 - Newton's Law of Cooling: Describes how the temperature of an object changes over time based on the difference between its temperature and the ambient temperature.